 Only the court can change titles after someone dies.

 As this illustration shows, any assets that are titled in your name must go through probate so the titles can be changed.

 Now, of course, this process isn’t free.
 Let’s take a look at how much it costs.

 AARP: The American Association of Retired Persons did a survey of probate fees a few years ago.

 AARP found that, nationwide, attorney fees alone could be as much as $1.5 billion a year, and that hundreds of millions more go to bonding companies, appraisers and the probate courts themselves.

-Probate costs vary in each state, but they are usually estimated at 3-8% of an estate's value.
-If you own property in other states, your family could face multiple probates, each one according to the laws -- and costs -- in that state.
+Probate costs vary in each state, but they are usually estimated at 3 to 8% of an estate’s value.
+If you own property in other states, your family could face multiple probates, each one according to the laws American Association of Retired Persons and costs – in that state.

 Probate also takes time.

 In that same survey, AARP found that, even for modest estates, it takes one to two years, and often longer, to completely get through the probate process.
 If you’re lucky, the probate on your estate may be completed in as few as nine months.
 But on average, it takes over a year.

 Probate is also a public process.
 Any “interested party” can see what you owned and whom you owed.
 In fact, the process “invites” disgruntled heirs to contest your will.